ejsadiarin/scripts-magic-spells/hack/scripting-wizardry.md

 Example: [ -e file.txt ]

 `-n`:
-Checks if a string is not empty.
+Checks if a string is not empty (it exists).
 Example: [ -n "$variable" ]

 `-z`: